Emergencies: Dial 911 / Non Emergency: (217)431-2250

 School Resource Officer

 The School Resource Officer position was created in August of 2003 in conjunction with Danville School District #118.
-The School Resource Officer is assigned to the district, but primarily works at Danville High School during the school year.
-The School Resource Officer is assigned to the Juvenile Division and has become an important part of the school staff.
+The School Resource Officer is assigned to the Juvenile Section and has become an important part of the school staff.
 The position not only was established to provide a safe environment in which students can learn, it has also been instrumental in fostering a positive relationship between students and law enforcement officials.
-In August of 2011, two additional School Resource Officers were added to Northridge and Southview Middle Schools.
+A School Resource Officer is assigned to Danville High School, Kenneth E. Bailey Academy, Northridge and Southview Middle Schools.

 Problem Oriented Policing Unit (POP Unit)

-The Problem Oriented Policing (POP) Unit is assigned to the Criminal Investigation Division and is scheduled to become a full-time police unit in February, 2008.
-The proactive enforcement unit consists of three officers and a supervisor whose responsibilities will be to strictly work enforcement details in problem areas.
-Their duty hours will fluctuate to coincide with the problems they will be addressing.
+The Problem Oriented Policing (POP) Unit is assigned to the Criminal Investigation Section.
+The proactive enforcement unit consists of three officers and a supervisor whose responsibilities are to strictly work enforcement details in problem areas.
+Their duty hours fluctuate to coincide with the problems they will be addressing.
 Their target areas will focus on crimes such as drug houses, prostitution, thefts, burglaries, juvenile problems, gang problems, noise violations, liquor violations, or any other crime, which may be specific to a certain area or to the community as a whole.

 Canine (K-9) Unit